 Panther, our appointed and approved taxi service whom we have been working with for 10+ years, have implemented strict measured to keep passengers safe, with all drivers wearing facemasks, and undertaking extra cleaning before and after each journey.

 You can travel with your family, however once you get to Abbey Cambridge, you must start your quarantine.
 Your parents cannot come into the boarding house with you.

-Students can self-quarantine for at least 14 days up to the 21st September, with parents in a hotel, and then attend school in person from Monday 21st September.
-From 7th onwards you will be in remote induction and lessons, so will be expected to attend.
+Students can self-quarantine for at least 14 days with their parents in a hotel, and then attend school in person.

-Students living with their family should remain at home for online learning, and come to school on Monday 21st September.
+Students living with their family should remain at home if they need to complete quarantine and then come to school 14 days later.

-Any student arriving from outside the UK and living with a host family, will need to quarantine in boarding, and then move to their host family on Monday 21st September.
+Any student arriving from outside the UK and living with a host family, will need to quarantine in boarding, and then move to their host family.